Goldberries1180/The-Fellowship-of-the-Code-2026/chapters/chapter-2-paths-choices.md

 ### AI Assistance

-AI was used to support the technical creation of the flow diagram, but not to define its logic.
+AI was used to support the technical creation of the flow diagram and for inspiration when working on the wireframes.

 **What did we expect?**
-We expected AI to help with Mermaid syntax while keeping all flow logic and structure defined by us.
+We expected AI to help with Mermaid syntax and deliver inspiration while keeping all flow logic, structure and decisions on our side.

 **What actually happened?**
-AI was used exclusively to assist with the flow diagram.
+AI was used to assist with the flow diagram.
 It helped generate Mermaid code, which accelerated the process.
 Because we had already familiarised ourselves with Mermaid syntax beforehand, we were able to review, debug, and correct the output effectively.
-The actual flow logic was fully defined by the team.
-Wireframes were created in Figma without any AI support.
+AI was also used for initial inspiration during the wireframe design process.

 **How did AI help or mislead us?**

 **Helpful**
 - Accelerated the generation of Mermaid syntax and reduced time on formatting
 - Provided a working starting point that could be corrected rather than built from scratch
+- Provided visual inspiration and starting points for the wireframe design

 **Misleading**
 - AI filled ambiguous gaps silently — it did not flag uncertainty, which required careful manual review to catch